 With advances in machine learning, long gone are the days of waiting on a small tech support team to manually crunch numbers, provide reports, and make assumptions based on potentially faulty data.

 Machine learning makes it possible to automatically capture and sort data science that yield intelligent business insights.

 2018 has seen many smart advances in InfoTech including better data dashboards, predictive analytics, and improved operations.

 4. A focus on robotic process automation

-Again, robots don’t quite rule the world yet, but they do make manual and mundane tasks easier than ever before.
-In fact, robotic process automation helps in every industry that relies on data to make better decisions.
+Again, AI doesn’t quite rule the world yet, but it does make manual and mundane tasks easier than ever before.
+In fact, automation helps in every industry that relies on data and science to make better decisions.
 This includes marketing, advertising, health, finance, manufacturing, market research, education, and so much more.

 As far as 2018 is concerned, robots haven’t taken over the world, but they have made huge contributions to the world of business automation.

 These are just 4 of the top and most important trends of 2018.
 It will be interesting to see how machine learning advances in 2019.